Oldwolfster/neural_network_arena/README.md

-Steps to sync to github
+Steps to sync to gitHub

 git status
 git add .